The Green Board of Education voted unanimously Aug. 26 to approve the schools' move to the Federal League.

 Board President Steve Foster noted that the league move will benefit all sports and that the ties with the Suburban League will not be severed completely.

-Page 2 of 2 - The move isn’t “just about football,” Foster said, noting that “it would be silly not to play (a team like) Wadsworth occasionally.”
+The move isn’t “just about football,” Foster said, noting that “it would be silly not to play (a team like) Wadsworth occasionally.”